katiestar99/ansible/docs/docsite/rst/user_guide/windows_winrm.rst

   with ``nslookup``.
 The same name should be returned when using ``nslookup`` on the IP address.

-* The Ansible host's clock is synchronized with the domain controller.
+* The Assible host's clock is synchronized with the domain controller.
 Kerberos is time sensitive, and a little clock drift can cause the ticket generation process to fail.